MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/index.md

 - **Network** - A logical representation of a set of interconnected devices participating in a particular multiplayer experience, as well as basic state describing that collection.
 - **Endpoint** - A facility associated with a device that can receive data from other devices and is the source for sending data to other devices.
-- **Network_state_change** - A structure representing a notification to the local device regarding an asynchronous change in some aspect of the network.
+- **State change** - A structure representing a notification to the local device regarding an asynchronous change in some aspect of the network.
-- **StartProcessingStateChanges** and **FinishProcessingStateChanges** - The pair of methods called by the app every UI frame to perform asynchronous operations, to retrieve results to be handled in the form of state_change structures, and then to free the associated resources when finished.
+- **StartProcessingStateChanges** and **FinishProcessingStateChanges** - The pair of methods called by the app every UI frame to perform asynchronous operations, to retrieve results to be handled in the form of `PartyStateChange` structures, and then to free the associated resources when finished.

 At a very high level, the game application uses the PlayFab Party library to configure a set of users signed-in on the local device to be moved into a PlayFab network.
 The app calls `StartProcessingStateChanges()` and `FinishProcessingStateChanges()` every UI frame.

-As app instances on remote devices add their users into a network, every participating instance is provided `state_change` updates describing the local and remote devices joining that network.
-When a player stops participating in the network (gracefully or due to network connectivity problems), state_change updates are provided to all app instances indicating the user and associated endpoints have  left.
+As app instances on remote devices add their users into a network, every participating instance is provided `PartyStateChange` updates describing the local and remote devices joining that network.
+When a player stops participating in the network (gracefully or due to network connectivity problems), `PartyStateChange` updates are provided to all app instances indicating the user and associated endpoints have left.

 As opposed to a client-server model, a PlayFab network is logically a fully-connected mesh of peer devices.

-To learn about PlayFab Party features, common concepts, and how they fit together, see the [Understanding PlayFab Party](understanding-party.md) topic.
+To learn about PlayFab Party features, common concepts, and how they fit together, see the [Understanding PlayFab Party](concepts-overview.md) topic.

-To follow examples of using the libraries in common scenarios, see the [PlayFab Party API Usage Guides](party-usage.md) topic.

 For details on parameters, return values, and behaviors when invoking the libraries, see the [PlayFab Party API Reference Documentation](party-reference.md) topic.